 What is kalkwasser?

 Kalkwasser is the German word for calcium hydroxide, a relatively inexpensive reef tank additive that will help you keep your calcium and pH levels nice and high in your tank.
 For some reason, the term kalkwasser has become part of the mainstream vernacular in the saltwater aquarium hobby.
-Kalkwasser, or calcium hydroxide, is a mainstay in the hobby because it is probably simplest and most economical choice for maintaining calcium and alkalinity levels for beginner to intermediate reef hobbyists.
+Kalkwasser, or calcium hydroxide, is a mainstay in the hobby because it is probably the simplest and most economical choice for maintaining calcium and alkalinity levels for beginner to intermediate reef hobbyists.

 Why do you want to maintain your calcium levels high in your tank?

-The fish, corals, clams, snails and crabs in your tank all need calcium to build their skeletons or shells, respectively.
+The fish, corals, clams, snails, and crabs in your tank all need calcium to build their skeletons or shells, respectively.
 In the ocean, there is a bountiful supply of dissolved calcium in the water, but in your saltwater aquarium, the animals in your tank ‘use up’ the calcium, causing the levels in the water to go down over time.
-Performing partial water changes will replace some of the calcium lost, but most tanks will outgrow the water changes alone and will require supplementation with kalkwasser.
+Performing partial water changes will replace some of the calcium loss, but most tanks will outgrow the water changes alone and will require supplementation with kalkwasser.

 How do you dose kalkwasser?

-The smart aleck in me wants to say…one drip at a time.
+The smart-aleck in me wants to say…one drip at a time.
 But here is a more helpful answer:

 - Step 1: Test the calcium, pH and alkalinity levels of your aquarium water to determine your water parameters prior to dosing

-- Step 2: Scoop ½ teaspoon and mix it vigorously in 1 gallon of freshwater.
-I like to use a 1 gallon water jug (looks like a milk jug) and shake it vigorously with the cap on, to mix/dissolve the kalkwasser
+- Step 2: Scoop ½ teaspoon and mix it vigorously in 1 gallon of fresh water.
+I like to use a 1-gallon water jug (looks like a milk jug) and shake it vigorously with the cap on, to mix/dissolve the kalkwasser

 - Step 3: Submerge an airline tube into your kalkwasser container and feed enough line into the jug so that the tube will reach all the way to the bottom.